-- 1. The meeting was called to order at 10:05 a.m. by Randy Krouse, Committee Co-Chair, in conformance with the Wisconsin Open Meeting Law. - 2.
-A roll call was conducted.
-A sign-in sheet was circulated.
-A quorum was present. - 3.
+- 1. The meeting was called to order at 10:03 a.m. by Committee Co-Chair Mark Dennis in conformance with the Wisconsin Open Meeting Law. - 2.
+A sign-in sheet was distributed.
+Attendees introduced themselves. - 3.
 The committee reviewed the current roster.
-No changes were needed.
-Owen clarified that Employer members include August Hoppe and Randy Krouse, and Employee members include Ben and John Sanborn.
-Additional members will be sponsors only, e.g. organizations that registered an apprentice.